 - IG2.47 The relevant provision for any contract should not be less than the element of any surrender or transfer value which is calculated by reference to the relevant fund or funds or index. - IG2.48 The net assets held to cover linked liabilities at the reporting date may differ from the technical provisions for linked liabilities.
-The reasons for any significant mismatching should be disclosed.
-In practice this should apply only to overseas companies included in consolidated financial statements because of the requirements of rule 3.1.57 of INSPRU. - IG2.49 Where the technical provision for linked liabilities has regard to the timing of the tax obligation, the effect of this should be excluded from the determination of deferred tax.
+The reasons for any significant mismatching should be disclosed. - IG2.49 Where the technical provision for linked liabilities has regard to the timing of the tax obligation, the effect of this should be excluded from the determination of deferred tax.